septentrio-gnss/mowi/README.md

  1. Attach a short U.FL to U.FL cable to ESP Wrover's WiFi antenna connector and mowi's U.FL WiFi connector near `E.ANT` designator.
  2. Screw a WiFi antenna to mowi's WiFi SMA connector designated as `E.ANT`.
 This antenna should be explicitly designed for the 2.4 GHz band and facilitate a male SMA connector.
  3. Connect a GNSS antenna to mowi's primary MMCX connector designated as `MAIN`.
 An ordinary talisman antenna was used through the following examples.
- 4. (optional, only for mowi with mosaic-H): Connect a GNSS antenna to mowi's secondary MMCX connector designated as 'AUX'.
+ 4. (optional, only for mowi with mosaic-H): Connect a GNSS antenna to mowi's secondary MMCX connector designated as `AUX`.

 :information_source: Steps 1. and 2. can be skipped when mowi with the ESP32-WROVER-E module is used.
 As this module facilitates an inbuild WiFi antenna, there is no need for an external one.